Scholarships at University of the Incarnate Word (2025–2026 Costs & Aid)

 ✅ Automatic Merit Scholarships

-Catholic High School Scholarship +$2,000/yr Graduate of a Catholic high school; awarded automatically when admitted.
-No Yes — typically up to 4 years while enrolled full-time.
-Graduates of Catholic high schools (stacks with academic merit; confirm on award letter).
+Catholic High School Scholarship +$2,000 Graduation from a Catholic high school; awarded automatically to eligible admits No Yes — up to 4 years with full-time enrollment Graduates of Catholic high schools (usually stacks with merit awards, confirm in offer letter) Rolling admission; Jan.
+15 for layered aid

 Automatic Merit FAQs